by Marty Dodson

 I have found that to be true in most cases.
 Sometimes, a song just falls out of the sky and it’s perfect by the end of the session.
 But, most of the time, they require a little more work to become great!

 I’m going to give you a practical checklist of some common issues that can be fixed in the rewriting process.
-I’m also going to give you a way to look at rewriting lyrics that I think will help you be more effective.
+I’m also going to give you a step by step approach on how to rewrite song lyrics that I think will help you be more effective.
 So, let’s dive in!

 - Pronoun Check